Tests and procedures used to diagnose Stevens-Johnson syndrome include:

 Stopping nonessential medications

 The first and most important step in treating Stevens-Johnson syndrome is to stop taking any medications that may be causing it.
-Because it's difficult to determine exactly which drug may be causing the problem, your doctor may recommend that you stop taking all nonessential medications.
+If you're taking more than one drug, it may be hard to tell which drug is causing the problem.
+So your health care provider may have you stop taking all nonessential medications.

 Supportive care you're likely to receive while in the hospital includes: